cutluk/Personal-Website/README.md

 # Personal-Website

-This is my website I created for myself so people can learn more about me and the projects I've worked on.
+This is the website I created for myself so people can learn more about me and the projects I've worked on.